-Yellow-Tail Damselfish - Medium
+Yellow-Tail Damselfish MED

 The Yellow Tail Blue Damselfish is exactly as it’s name suggests with a brilliant Bright Blue body and a contrasting bright yellow tail.
 This makes this little fish very eye catching in any aquarium.

 - Buy 4 for $18.60 each and save 10%